-Black men & mental health: will the stigma around seeking help ever break?
+Black men & mental health: will the stigma around seeking help ever end?

 Sagal Mohammad on the damaging idea that "black people don't go to therapy" and the role of young black men in changing attitudes to mental health.

 “Black people don’t go to therapy,” is the song that has been sung within African and Caribbean communities across generations.
 For men, it’s echoed and put on repeat.
 So much so that suffering in silence has become their go-to method for dealing with common mental health disorders.

 Last year, a Race Disparity Audit published by the government highlighted that Black men were more than 10 times more likely to have experienced a psychotic disorder within a year than white men.
 Yet it also showed that Black adults in the UK as a whole were the least likely to report being in receipt of any treatment, medication, counselling or therapy.
 They were also the most likely to be detained under the Mental Health Act.
 But where exactly did the stigma around seeking help for mental health issues come from?
 And more importantly, will it ever not be a taboo?